 What sales are exempt from the Iowa Sales Tax?

 Many states set special sales tax rates for certain types of goods like groceries or clothes, and may completely exempt certain transactions from state and local sales taxes.
-Iowa completely exempts unprepared food and groceries from the Iowa state sales tax.
+Iowa, however, does not exempt any purchases from state or local sales taxes.

 Iowa does not have special sales tax rates for certain types of purchase, a common practice in many states for goods such as food and clothing.While many other states also collect a special (and often higher) sales tax on prepared and restaraunt food, Iowa does not have a specific restaraunt sales tax.